Former USF Receiver Marquez Valdes-Scantling Finds A New NFL Home

 DT Decarius Hawthorne – He was waived by the L.A.
 Rams, who picked him up from Buffalo after the Bills signed him as an undrafted free agent.

-RB D`Ernest Johnson – TBA
+RB D`Ernest Johnson – He was released by the Baltimore Ravens.

-RB Nay`Quan Wright – TBA
+RB Nay`Quan Wright – He was released by the Indianapolis Colts.

 DT Bruce Hector -- He was waived on Tuesday by San Francisco.
 Hector played for USF from 2013 to 2017.
 He has played for nine different NFL teams, as well as the Arlington Renegades in the United Football League.